data-8/fa25/schedule.md

 # **Weekly Calendar & Office Hours**

 We use an [online sign-up system](https://oh.data8.org/) to help keep track of everyone.
+If some words are cutoff in the calendar below, you may need to zoom out to see the full information!

 {% for schedule in site.schedules %}
 {{ schedule }}